 - The request is for no more than one quarter of the total fees.
 The applicant is expected to take full advantage of early registration or similar discounts.

-- The applicant is attending a BYM camp; a Quaker camp under the care of a Meeting or a camp run by a Quaker school as long as the fees are roughly equivalent to the BYM camps; BYM annual sessions; or the FGC Gathering.
+- The applicant (child or adult) is attending (1) a Quaker camp under the care of a Meeting or a camp run by a Quaker school as long as the fees are roughly equivalent to the BYM camps; (2) BYM annual sessions; or (3) the FGC Gathering.
+Note that FGC, and other Quaker organizations, are moving to "pay-as-led" systems, so these will not be eligible for support from AFM.

 - For non-camp requests, the applicant has not received similar assistance from AFM more than twice in the last three years.